warmans/cv/cv-html/content/index.md

 ## {{< icon bi-exclamation-circle>}} Professional Summary

-**tl;dr:** *After graduating from University in 2009 I worked in web development for several years, eventually moving to back-end/full-stack roles (ad-tech).
-In my most recent roles I have been leading development of a large full-stack fin-tech application with Go and Angular, and subsequently moved into a senior Go developer role maintaining european payment gateways at Form3.*
+**tl;dr:** *After graduating from University in 2009 I worked in web development for several years, eventually moving to back-end/full-stack (ad-tech).
+I worked for many years leading development of a large full-stack fin-tech application with Go and Angular, and later moved into a Go developer position maintaining european payment gateways at Form3.
+After leaving Form3 I transitioned to my current position at Circuit, doing back-end Typescript development, having learned the language in my time as a full-stack developer.*

 **Most Recent positions:**

+At Circuit I work on the backend of the Route Planner and Teams apps.
+This involves Typescript/Node.js development, debugging issues, integrating external systems and some cloud/GCP infrastructure work.
+Circuit is a route planner app used by a large number of drivers globally.
+Our objective is to save drivers time by producing highly optimised routes for their deliveries.
+We also support dispatchers with tools to distribute routes between drivers and so on.
+An example of the sort of project I'd be working on currently is improving delivery estimates by enriching our data with third party sources, in view of reducing failed deliveries.

-At FORM3 I work on European payment service gateways.
+At FORM3 I worked on European payment service gateways.
 My Role was primarily back-end development in Go, including general feature development, maintenance and debugging issues.
 This system was a distributed payment processing platform using queues, APIs and relational databases.
 In my time at FORM3 our largest project was to upgrade the SEPA gateways to support the latest ISO20022 maintenance release.
 This was somewhat challenging as we would have to support both new and old message formats for several months, and the gateways had to be refactored significantly to allow for this to happen.
 Ultimately the project concluded without any incidents.
-After just over a year I was affected by a substantial downsizing of the european payments team and accepted redundancy of my position.
+After just over a year I was affected by a substantial downsizing of the European payments team and accepted redundancy of my position.

 At Fraugster I was the first member of a new team responsible for building out the front-end (TypeScript/Angular), back-end (Go) and infrastructure (K8s) for our "dashboard" project.
 The objective was to give customers analytics and configuration tools to introspect